Stories A Classic Lindal Home in Virginia

 After 13 years in New York City, Len and Linda Santalucia were ready for a change of pace — and scenery.
 They planned to buy land in a rural area and build their dream home when Len retired.
 Originally, the husband and wife envisioned a log home in the woods, similar to their lakeside cabin in rural Pennsylvania.
 They loved the old-fashioned look of the cabin’s cedar siding, as well as the secluded location.

-The Santalucia’s 2,992-squre-foot Lindal Cedar Home has cedar siding, a metal roof, and accents of cultured stone.
+The Santalucia’s 2,992-square-foot Custom Lindal Cedar Home in Virginia has cedar siding, a metal roof, and accents of cultured stone.
 The circular driveway surrounds a perennial garden bed.

 Log Home or Lindal?